maesterzak/React-Django-Web/README.md

-# Django React Web
+# Django-React Image Gallery

+This is a basic django project that shows create, read, update and delete functionalities that uses React js as its frontend and Django rest framework as its backend.

-## Setup
+## Install

-Checkout readme.md file in frontend/myapp and backend directories for setup instructions.
+Checkout readme.md files in frontend/myapp and backend directories for setup instructions.